 The Home Gain Exclusion: Make Sure You Qualify!

-Across the country, many homeowners are cashing out to multiples over list price, especially since one of the largest tax breaks available to most individuals is the ability to exclude up to $250,000 ($500,000 married) in capital gains on the sale of your personal residence.
+The home gain exclusion is one of the most generous tax breaks available to taxpayers, providing the ability to exclude up to $250,000 ($500,000 married) in capital gains on the sale of your personal residence.
 Here is what you need to know.

 - Main home.
 This is a tax term with a specific definition.
 Your main home can be a traditional home, a condo, a houseboat, or mobile home.
 Main home also means the place of primary residence when you own two or more homes.

 - Ownership test.
 You must own your home during two of the past five years.

 - Residence test.
 You must live in the home for two of the past five years.